cugos/cugos.github.com/meetings/_posts/2018-12-12-cugos_monthly.md

 **[Annual Board Elections](http://cugos.org/election/2018/)** stay tuned for information about how to get involved.

+# Pizza :pizza: will be served! :boom: #

 **[@halm](https://github.com/halmueller)** will demonstrate using Wikidata, SPARQL, and the Wikidata Query Generator to extract maps and tabular data from Wikipedia.

 **[@keum](http://pkgeo.com/)** Peter will present to the group about planning 2019 Spring Fling!